Using the Core SDK

 plot_histogram(counts)

-You must see a nearly equal distribution of the 0 and 1 states.
+You should observe a nearly equal distribution of the 0 and 1 states.

 Using the Sampler